berkbulgan/berkbulgan/README.md

 Full-Stack Web Developer
 ------------------------

-Started programming 8 years ago but studied it time to time.
-Full time learner for one and half a year.
+Started programming in 2012 but studied it time to time.
+Full time learner for couple years.
 Interested in Data Science and Web Development.

 *   🌍  I'm based in Burdur, Turkey
 *   ✉️  You can contact me at [berkbulgan@gmail.com](mailto:berkbulgan@gmail.com)